- Find out more about how the SEERIH programme of professional learning is constructed

 - Primary Science Teacher Assessment Exemplification (April 2016) Support your whole school teacher assessment using the latest DFE exemplemification materials for Key Stage 1 and Key Stage 2.

-- Primary Science Assessment: Recent unpdates on assessment without levels, provided by Jane Turner
+- Primary Science Assessment: Recent unpdates on primary science assessment without levels, provided by Jane Turner

 - Teacher Assessment in Primary Science - valuable inforamtion about assessment for learning in primary science and how formative assessment can be used for summative purposes.
 Part of the TAPS project, produced by Sarah Earle, Bath Spa University.
 A summary document is also provided here: